Venous Disease at a Glance

 Etiology and Pathogenesis

 Venous ulcer occurs after failure of the calf muscle pump (Fig. 174-1).
 The heart pumps blood down to the foot; the calf muscle pump (when upright), returns venous blood to the heart.
 Venous blood from the skin and subcutis collects in the superficial venous system including the greater and lesser saphenous veins and its tributaries, moves through the fascia in a series of “perforating” or “communicating” veins, and fills the muscle-enveloped deep venous system.
-With muscle contraction, the deep veins are compressed; one-way valves in the deep system allow the now high pressure flow to move ...
+With muscle contraction, the deep veins are compressed; one-way valves in the deep system allow the now high pressure ...